arpon-kapuria/arpon-kapuria.github.io/README.md

-This repository contains the source code for my personal website.
-Feel free to customize it for your own needs—just remember, sharing is caring, so don’t forget to give credit where it's due!
+This repo has the source code for my personal website.
+Feel free to tweak it for your own use—just drop a shoutout if you share it!